-For example, if the market is trending in the buy direction and you then spot one of the continuation patterns listed below, then you can predict that the market will continue to trend in the buy direction.
+For example, if the market is trending in the buy direction and you spot one of the continuation patterns listed below, you can predict that the market will continue to trend in the buy direction.

 Continuation patterns predict continuity.
 A few examples are listed below

 - bullish flag pattern